MeadowlarkDAW/meadowlark-factory-library/README.md

 5. We also reserve the right to rename and reorganize any included content to keep consistency within the library.
 6. Innapropriate content or behavior will be immediately rejected.
 We reserve the right to determine what is considered appropriate content.
 Please review our [Code of Conduct].

-Here is a list of categories we are looking for:
+## A list of categories we are looking for
 - Any presets for any of the factory plugins (which there are none at the moment)
 - One-shot Electronic Drums (EDM, House, DnB, Trap, Dubstep, Pop, HipHop, LoFi, etc)
   - 808s